 It goes without saying that time-efficient travellers read while they are on the move, and in spite of the advent of e-books, Swedavia is seeing growing demand for newspapers and magazines in paper format.
 Meganews Magazines at Göteborg Landvetter will serve as a complement to the airport’s existing shops and their traditional sale of newspapers and magazines.

-– We’re very pleased to be the first airport in the world to launch the sustainable and innovative Meganews Magazines at Göteborg Landvetter Airport.
-Swedavia is an international role model when it comes to developing climate-smart airports so this is a good fit for our airport, says Charlotte Ljungren, Airport Director at Göteborg Landvetter Airport.
+- We’re very pleased to be the first airport in the world to launch the sustainable & innovative Meganews Magazines.
+Swedavia is an international role model when it comes to developing climate-smart airports so this is a good fit for our airport.
+We aim to give our travellers an inspiring shopping experience by bringing innovative and exciting concepts that will make their time at our airports well spent, says Roel Huinink, Managing Director of Arlanda Schiphol Development Company AB, responsible for retail, food and beverage at Göteborg Landvetter Airport.

 The people behind the idea and the development of this new business concept are the journalist and television personality Lars Adaktusson and his brother Hans Adaktusson.
 Their collaboration with magazine publishers large and small such as Bonnier Tidskrifter, Bonnier Publications, Aller Media and LRF Media means that a broad range of publications are available.
 Meganews can offer one hundred Swedish weekly magazines and other periodicals, which are sold at the same price as in regular shops.